BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 * 5pt add `letrec` to make recursion more confineint.
 So you can write `letrec f = \ x -> if x == 0 then 1 else x * (f (x-1)) in f 5`.
 Alternatively you may also add this functionality to `let`.

 Modules
 * 15pt top level mutually recursive function definitions.
-You may want to add a top level operator "=" (without a let).
+You may want to add a top level operator `=` (without a `let`).
 * 10pt A language feature to import a "file" of definitions. [*](#medium)

 Parser enhancments
-* 10pt add error reporting to the parser monad, your parser should fail with clear context specific error messages.
+* 10pt add error reporting to the `Parser` monad, your parser should fail with clear context specific error messages.
 * 5pt parser calculates the line and character where it failed.
 * 10pt scope based on indentations like in haskell and python[*](#medium)

 Usability
 * Pattern matching [*](#medium)
-  * 5pt case ... of expressions for the integers, bools
+  * 5pt `case ... of` expressions for the integers, bools
-  * 5pt nested pattern matching that allows lists, and tuples
+  * 5pt nested pattern matching that allows integers, bools, lists, and tuples
-  * 5pt build pattern matchin into lambda expressions with at least lists and tuples.
+  * 5pt build pattern matchin into lambda expressions for integers, bools, lists, and tuples
 * User-defined data types
   * 5pt definition and contructors
   * 5pt pattern-matching [*](#medium)
   * 10pt typechecking
-* 5pt A Read-Eval-Print loop, so that users can work interactively with your language, including preloading a Prelude-like initialization file, and the ability to load files interactively.
+* 5pt A Read-Eval-Print loop, so that users can work interactively with your language, including preloading a Prelude-like initialization file.
 You would need to learn about the IO monad (start with Chapter 10 in Hutton).

 Static Checking
-* 5pt Warn when a var is intruduced but never used
+* 5pt Warn when a variable is intruduced but never used
 * 15pt Checking simple types, where every variable has a type annotation
 * 20-30pt  Advanced type checking: Bidirectional, Hindly-milner, or dependently typed [**](#difficult)